Upon arrival at Toowoomba Wellcamp Airport, all airline check-in desks are located at the entrance marked 'Arrivals'.

 × Letter openers

 × Non personal aerosols

 This list is an example only, full details can be found at TravelSecure.

-Please contact your airline directly if you have left anything on board after disembarking your flight.
+Left on your arriving airline // Please contact your airline directly if you have left anything on board after disembarking your flight.

 Every airline has its own lost luggage procedures.
 If your luggage has been damaged during your flight or has not arrived, please contact your airline direct.